isomerpages/moe-nanyanggirlshigh/_join-us/As Students.md

 ## Entrance Examination

-Details of Annual Entrance Examination will be published in mid-September.
-Please note that the Annual Entrance Examination will only be conducted if there is a vacancy in AY2025 Sec 3.
+We regret to inform all prospective applicants that our Secondary 3 Annual Entrance Examination will not be conducted this year as there are no vacancies available for Secondary 3 in Academic Year 2025.